Archie Hunter

-Archibald Hunter (23 September 1859 – 29 November 1894) was a Scottish footballer who, in 1887, was the first captain of Aston Villa to lift the FA Cup.
-He was one of Victorian football's first household names.
+Archibald Hunter (23 September 1859 – 29 November 1894) was a Scottish footballer who played as a forward.
+He was one of Victorian football's first household names and in 1887, was the first captain of Aston Villa to lift the FA Cup.

 Life and career

-Born in Joppa near Ayr, Hunter played for Ayr Thistle and Third Lanark (featuring on the losing side in the 1878 Scottish Cup Final) before signing for Aston Villa in August 1878, four years after their formation.
-His Aston Villa career began 10 years before the commencement of the first Football League season.
+Born in Joppa near Ayr, Hunter played for Ayr Thistle and Third Lanark (featuring on the losing side in the 1878 Scottish Cup Final).

+He signed for Aston Villa in August 1878, four years after their formation.
+The 1879–80 English football season saw Aston Villa's first ever FA Cup tie and thus their entry into top flight competitive association football.
+The start of the official record was Saturday 13 December 1879 when Villa faced Stafford Road F.C., of the Stafford Road railway works, Wolverhampton.
+The match was played before a crowd of 2,000 at Stafford's Half-Way House Ground.
+In 2024, celebrating the club's 150th anniversary, Aston Villa Legacy Numbers were introduced indexing every first-team player who had represented the club in a competitive fixture.
+Although playing before shirt numbers were introduced in 1926, Goalkeeper John Ball received Legacy Number 1.
+Archie Hunter #5 played centre-forward in the match.

+Hunter made his League debut in the inaugural season on 15 September 1888 at Wellington Road, as a forward, against Stoke.
+Aston Villa won 5–1 and Hunter scored one of the goals.
+He missed three League games (out of 22) in 1888–89 and scored seven League goals including one brace.
 In his league career (1888–1890) he played 73 matches scoring 42 goals.
 Also his 36 goals for Villa in the FA Cup (including 3 in 1888–1889) remains the club record in the competition.
-Hunter made his League debut on 15 September 1888 at Wellington Road, as a forward, against Stoke.
-Aston Villa won 5–1 and Hunter scored one of the goals.
-He missed three League games (out of 22) in 1888–89 and scored seven League goals including one brace.

 Despite being one of the greats of the 19th century game, Hunter never fulfilled his dream of playing for Scotland against England.
 This is because at the time the Scottish Football Association had a policy of not picking 'Anglo-Scots' (i.e. Scots who played in the English League) which persisted until 1896.

 Hunter originally came to Birmingham planning to sign for Calthorpe F.C., but was persuaded to sign for Villa instead, ostensibly after hearing of Aston Villa's Scottish connections, although, given Hunter "had become acquainted with the Calthorpe Football Club" when in Scotland, and given Calthorpe had been founded and run by Scots, and played in Scottish colours, this rationale is questionable.
 Calthorpe's links with Queen's Park F.C. meant the club was resolutely amateur, unlike Villa.
 Hunter later recalled in his memoirs;

 Aston Villa to me as a club that had come rapidly to the fore and asked me to become a member of it.
 I hesitated for some time, but at last my friend told me that a "brother Scot," Mr. George Ramsay, was the Villa captain and that decided me.
 Mr. Ramsay was a Glasgow man and had exerted himself very considerably to bring the Villa team into the front rank.